-Tax expense comprises of current tax.
-Current tax expense is recognised in the special purpose Statement of Profit and Loss and Other Comprehensive Income except to the extent that it relates to items recognised directly in equity.
+Tax expense comprises current and deferred tax.
+Current tax and deferred tax expense is recognised in the Special Purpose Statement of Profit and Loss and Other Comprehensive Income except to the extent that it relates to items recognised directly in equity.